 Alexis Smith lives with moderate-to-severe eczema and has had nine different tattoo sessions over the past seven years.
 “I love having art on my body,” she said.
 “In my experience, the good has always outweighed the negative.”
-Jayne Jezebelle is a Baltimore, Maryland-based tattoo artist who has worked with Smith and other customers with eczema.
+Jayne Jezebelle is a Baltimore, Maryland-based tattoo artist who has worked with Smith and other customers with dry skin or sensitive skin related to eczema.
 “I think getting tattoos is a way for people to create a physical identity not determined by their environment or their genetics,” Jayne said.
 “A lot of my clients have said they felt more at home in their skin, more confident about themselves as they got more tattoos.”

 Skyler Winfield lives with moderate-to-severe eczema and got her first tattoo a month after her eighteenth birthday.
 “Growing up, my eczema was always severe.
 Kids and adults stared at me and asked what was wrong with me,” she said.
 “When I finally turned 18, I knew a tattoo was the first thing I wanted to get.
 It made me more confident knowing that people were staring at the beautiful and thoughtful artwork on my body, admiring it, instead of the eczema on my skin.”
 Zoe McReynolds expressed the same sentiment.
 “I have several tattoos in places where my eczema isn’t too bad,” she said.
 “It’s made a real difference to my self-esteem.
 If I see a stranger looking closely at me, now I assume they’re checking out my tattoos, rather than staring at my eczema!”